 Fax: (800) 203-9616

-5. Notify us of how you want the response sent back to you, either email or U. S. Mail.
-If you emailed your dispute to us, and want our response sent to a different email address, you must provide the specific address.
+6. Notify us of how you want the response sent back to you, either email or U. S. Mail.
+If you emailed your dispute to us, and want our response sent to a different email address, you must provide the specific email address.
+If your mailing address has changed since you applied with the company, please provide your current address.

 The Fair Credit Reporting Act provides 30 days for re-investigation of disputed information, however 1800Background.com will diligently work on completing your request in a much shorter time-frame, as possible, to assist you in moving forward.